Kwak-Jin/IAIA/Project/Robot Automation/RobotAutomation.md

 2. Option: Gomoku Program

 To run gomoku game, clear all the stones from the gomoku board.
+Follow the commands below(Order does not matter running the program).

 ```bash
 rosrun ur_python gomoku_image_capture.py